andrewmaltezthomas/16S_Analysis/README.md

 * Assumes that the primer pair is Forward: CCTACGGGNGGCWGCAG and Reverse: GACTACHVGGGTATCTAATCC.
 **If not, change this in the script.**

 **alternative_sequence_filtering.py** - Will filter reads by average quality (default 20) using prinseq, merge paired-end reads using PEAR, trim the 16S primers using cutadapt (allowing a maximum of 2 mismatches) and filter by size (minimum 300nt).
 A report is generated at the end showing numbers for each filter.

+## Mothur V4 MiSeq SOP script

+#### Dependencies:
+* mothur (version >= )

+### Notes:
+* Download the [Silva database](https://www.mothur.org/w/images/9/98/Silva.bacteria.zip) and the [RDP training set](https://www.mothur.org/w/images/5/59/Trainset9_032012.pds.zip).
+* Assumes that 16s primers haven't been trimmed.

+For more information on the methods and specific command calls see the [SOP](https://www.mothur.org/wiki/MiSeq_SOP).